adamsilver/fdpb/01-a-registration-form.md

 ## Validation

-Despite our efforts to create an inclusive, simple and friction-free registration experience, we can't eradicate human error.
+Despite our efforts to create an inclusive, simple and friction-free registration experience, we can't eliminate human error.
 People make mistakes and when they do, we should make remedying them as easy as possible.

-There are a number of details to consider: when to validate, how to present errors, restoring entries and error message text.
-All of these things are crucial.
+When it comes to form validaton, there are a number of important details to consider.
+Choosing when to give feedback, through to how to display that feedback, down to the formulation of a good error message&mdash;all of these things need to be taken into account.

+### HTML5 Validation

-Normally, I would recommend using browser's native functionality (HTML5 validation) where possible because it's often performant, robust and accessible by default.
-But it's somewhat patchy and buggy, particularly on iOS and Android[^].
+HTML5 validation has been around for a long time now.
+With a sprinkling of just a few HTML attributes, supporting browsers will mark fields with error messages when the user submits.
+Normally I would recommend using functionality that the browser provides for free, because it's often performant, robust and accessible by default.
+Not to mention, that it becomes convention as more and more sites use it.

-Instead, we'll create a solution from scratch which lets us bypass the associated problems while simultaneously enabling us to cater for several design provisions.
-In which case, the first thing we'll need to do is turn off HTML5 validation.
-Otherwise, the browser's validation routine will intefere with our own.
-To do this, add `novalidate` to the form element as follows:
+Whilst browser support is quite good, many browsers, particularly on iOS and Android, have patchy support [^].
+To simultaneously avoid these issues and grant oursleves the chance to design for a number of provisions, we'll provide our own solution.
+In this case, we need to turn off HTML5 validation by adding the `novalidate` boolean attribute.

 ```HTML
 <form novalidate>
 ```

-When the user tries to submit, we need to check if there are errors.
-If there are, we need to prevent the form from submitting (which browser's do as standard).
+When the user submits the form, we need to check if there are errors.
+If there are, we need to prevent the form from submitting the details to the server for processing, which happens as standard.

 ```JS
 function FormValidator(form) {